To fall within the definition of statutory nuisance, an activity needs to be, or likely to be:

 How is a statutory nuisance determined?

 A statutory nuisance is determined by one of our environmental health officers, not the person who has complained.
 The decision is based on what an 'ordinary person' would accept.
-We cannot therefore take into consideration shift workers or people who are studying or unwell.
+We cannot therefore take into consideration people who are shift workers or people who are studying or unwell.

 We will take into account: